epasveer/seer/tests/Rpi4/README.md

 # Rpi4
 This example is for testing OpenOCD capablility of debugging Linux kernel and kerel module.<br>
-Debugging hardware will be more laborious than debugging PC application.
 # Prerequisite
 + Hardware debugger: JLink, Olimex, .... any hardware debugger supported by OpenOCD.
 In this case, Jlink has been used.
 + Rasberry Pi 4, micros SD card, micros SD card reader